trashMob App Design

 Among the issues identified, trash accumulation stood out as a recurrent problem.
 Further investigation revealed that blighted areas, often marked by excessive waste, not only detract from the city's aesthetic appeal but also contribute to social disconnection and a lack of community cohesion.

-Solution
+Solution (Final Design)

 Brainstorming + Sketches